charliewynn/charliewynn.github.io/_pages/about.markdown

 Projects around the house.
 Various problems I've come across and how I fixed them.

 Some of my projects I strive to do "right".
 Some I strive to do quickly.
 Some I just want to play around with an idea.

----

-# Where/How is this site hosted?

-This is a jekyll blog hosted on github pages.
-The hosting is free this way.
-Any server-side tasks I run are in AWS with an api-gateway from this site to do various things (really not much).
-I have some custom layouts (why there isn't a "posts" homepage).
-Since this isn't a "product" I haven't worked very hard to make it "perfect".